 But today we’re getting down and dirty and talking all about good ol’ number two.
+If you care about your health, it’s crucial you face this subject, so to speak, head-on.
+So get ready to bite the bullet and learn all about what a health poop looks like.
 First, here’s a bit of a strange request.

 I want you to get into the habit of observing your dump.

-I know, a lot of us like to flush as soon as possible to spare ourselves the supposed horror we’ve just left behind but when you do that, you’re literally flushing valuable information down the drain.
+Yup, that’s right!
+In order to know what a health poop should look like, you need to start looking at your own poop.
+I know, a lot of us like to flush as soon as possible to spare ourselves the supposed horror we’ve just left behind.
+However, when you do that, you’re literally flushing valuable information down the drain.

 How, you ask?
 Well, your poop tells all.
 It can provide a tremendous amount of insight into the function of your digestive system and the health of your body overall.

 The practice of inspecting your poop is a great awareness tool that can allow you to reflect on your health and eating practices daily.
-But what should you be looking for?
+Maybe, however, you’re already looking at your poop, out of curiosity if nothing else.
+Good for you!
+Now you can start looking for what health–or not-so-healthy poop–should look like.
+But when it comes to healthy poop, what should you be looking for?
 Here’s a handy dandy list.

 The Perfect Stool